-You have a story about yourself (or perhaps a series of them) that you recite to yourself daily.
-This is your mental movie, and it’s a feature film that plays on repeat in your mind.
-Your movie is about who you are: you have a chubby tummy, your skin is too dark, you aren’t smart, you aren’t lovable… you aren’t good enough.
-Start to pay attention when your movie plays—when you feel anxiety about being who you are—because it affects everything you do.
-Realize that this movie isn’t real, it isn’t true, and it isn’t you.
-It’s just a train of thought that can be stopped—a script that can be rewritten.
+You have a story — an inner feedback loop — about yourself (or perhaps a series of them) that you recite to yourself daily.
+Your story is about who you are, and not all of it is true, kind, or helpful — you have a chubby tummy, your skin is too blemished, you aren’t smart, you aren’t lovable… you aren’t good enough.
+Start to pay attention when your inner dialog starts chattering — when you feel anxiety about being who you are — because it affects everything you do.
+Realize that this chatter isn’t real, it usually isn’t true, and it certainly isn’t YOU.
+It’s just a train of thought that can be observed, and an opportunity to remind yourself of the truth.

-Start by admitting to yourself that you’ve spent a lot of your life subconsciously belittling yourself.
+Start by admitting to yourself that you’ve spent a lot of your life subconsciously betraying yourself.
 Thinking you’re not enough.
 Wishing to be someone else.
 Someone who fits in, who’s less sensitive, needy, and flawed.
 Someone who is less YOU.
 Because you felt broken and didn’t want to scare people away.
-You wanted to make a good impression and have people like you.
-To be seen as worthy and lovable so you could feel healed and whole.
-And for the longest time, behind a facade of fake smiles, you have inadvertently betrayed yourself for the purpose of pleasing everyone else.
-And for longest time, your heart has ached in a subtle way.
+You wanted everyone to like you, so you could be seen as worthy and lovable… so you could feel more healed and whole.
+And so for the longest time, behind a facade of fake smiles, you have inadvertently betrayed yourself for the purpose of pleasing everyone else.
+And for longest time, your heart has ached.

 But now you’re seeing things differently, right?

-Belittling yourself just doesn’t make sense anymore.
-And more than that, you now realize no matter what you do or how you change, some people will never respect you anyway, and some situations will never nurture your soul.
+Betraying yourself like that just doesn’t make sense.
+And more than that, you now realize that no matter what you do or how you change, some people will never be satisfied anyway, and some situations will never nurture your soul.

-Not because it’s what you think everyone else needs, but because you finally know yourself to be worthy of your own love and care.
+Not because it’s what you think everyone else needs, but because you finally know yourself to be worthy of your own respect and care.